Your Cart

 Innate Ecology supports nervous system tending, embodied awareness, and meaning-making through somatic psychology and depth kinship with the earth.

-This framework is the foundation of my work, and is taught through my Innate Ecology Ecosomatic Practitioner Training, as well as my courses and membership community.
+This framework is the foundation of my work, and is taught through my Innate Ecology Ecosomatic Practitioner Training, as well as my course and membership community which you can access here.

 Photo Credit: Whitney Tfankedjian @Tula Community